The Los Angeles Lakers (42-39, 22-18 Home) welcome the Utah Jazz (37-44, 14-26 Away) Sunday at Crypto.com Arena. Utah is...

 Despite incredible play from Jimmy Butler of the Miami Heat, the duo of James and Davis was once again too much for the opposition, as the Lakers went on to win their 17th NBA Championship in six games.

-If you are a fan of the Los Angeles Lakers, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Los Angeles Lakers have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Los Angeles Lakers, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Los Angeles Lakers have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Los Angeles Lakers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!